• Skip to primary navigation

 While the soup simmers overnight, the meat that remains on the bone will fall right off.
 Cut this meat into bite size pieces and serve it in your soup when it is done.

-When the slow cooker is finished, strain the broth over a large empty pot.
+When the slow cooker is finished, strain the broth.
 Discard the bones and vegetables.
 Then add the meat to the broth along with scallions and dill.
-This is such a lovely twist on broth — so good and so healthy.
-Naturally gluten-free and paleo, too.
-What a wonderful way to start the new year.
+This is such a lovely twist on broth — so good and so nutritious.

 More homemade soup recipes